Terms & Conditions

 13.3.
 If the Supplier decides to discontinue a specific Service or part of a Service, the Supplier may terminate the Agreement with 30 days' written notice to the Customer.

-15.3.
-If mediation or arbitration does not resolve the dispute, disputes will be subject to the exclusive jurisdiction of the courts of England and Wales.
+16.2.
+Any disputes arising from the Agreement shall be resolved through negotiations between the Parties.
+If negotiations fail, disputes will be subject to the exclusive jurisdiction of the courts of England and Wales.